Birda Logo

 Behaviour

-The black wood pigeon is a solitary and confident forest bird, exhibiting a gliding and slowly soaring flight.
+The black wood pigeon is a solitary forest bird that exhibits a gliding and slowly soaring flight.
 Its flight is characterized by regular beats and the occasional sharp flick of the wings, typical of pigeons.

 Breeding

 This species is a resident breeder in laurisilva forests, laying a single white egg in a flimsy twig nest, which may be located in a tree cavity or among rocks.
-Breeding typically involves the laying of one egg in September.
+Breeding typically occurs in September.

 Diet and Feeding